-On February 5, 2015, the Company's Board of Directors declared a regular quarterly cash dividend of \$0.50 per share on the outstanding shares of the Company's common stock, which was paid on March 2, 2015 to the stockholders of record as of the close of business on February 17, 2015.
+On November 4, 2015, the Company's Board of Directors declared a regular quarterly cash dividend of \$0.52 per share on the outstanding shares of the Company's common stock, which was paid on December 1, 2015 to the stockholders of record as of the close of business on November 16, 2015.
 Under the authoritative guidance, a dividend when declared is recognized as a reduction of retained earnings, to the extent available, with any excess recognized as a reduction of additional paid-in-capital.
-The quarterly cash dividend declared for the three months ended March 31, 2015 was recorded as a reduction of additional paid-in capital as the Company did not have retained earnings balance available as of the declaration date due to the balance being absorbed by the activity under our stock repurchase program.
-The total amount of regular quarterly cash dividends paid by the Company during the three months ended March 31, 2015 and 2014 was \$80.8 million and \$74.8 million, respectively.
-The total amount of regular quarterly cash dividends paid by the Company during the nine months ended March 31, 2015 and 2014 was \$245.5 million and \$224.4 million, respectively.
-The amount of accrued dividends for quarterly cash dividends for unvested restricted stock units with dividend equivalent rights was \$0.6 million as of March 31, 2015.
+The quarterly cash dividend declared for the three months ended December 31, 2015 reduced retained earnings by \$79.0 million and the excess amount was charged against additional paid-in capital by \$1.7 million as the Company did not have enough retained earnings balance available as of the declaration date due to the balance being absorbed by the activity under its stock repurchase program.
+The total amount of regular quarterly cash dividends paid by the Company during the three months ended December 31, 2015 and 2014 was \$80.8 million and \$82.3 million, respectively.
+The total amount of regular quarterly cash dividends paid by the Company during thesix months ended December 31, 2015 and 2014 was \$162.5 million and \$164.7 million, respectively.
+The amount of accrued dividends for quarterly cash dividends for unvested restricted stock units with dividend equivalent rights as of December 31, 2015 and 2014 was \$1.6 million, respectively.